5 Best Nerf N-Strike Modulus Guns

 Nerf Modulus LongStrike

-Let’s kick off with my favorite Modulus blaster, the LongStrike.
-As mentioned, this blaster is also one of my favorite sniper rifles, and for good reasons.
+We’ll start with my favorite Modulus blaster, the LongStrike.
+As mentioned earlier, it also ranks among my favorite Nerf sniper rifles, and for good reason.

-The blaster comes with various awesome accessories and attachments, such as a scope, a bi-pod, a shoulder stock, a barrel extension, three six-round magazines, and eighteen darts.
+The LongStrike comes packaged with a range of great accessories, including a scope, bipod, shoulder stock, barrel extension, three six-round magazines, and eighteen darts.

 Check Price